tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 “Morning, sweetpea,” I replied, forcing a smile.
 “Sleep well?”

 She nodded, still half-asleep.
-“I’m gonna go play with Pheobe.”
+“I’m gonna go play with Phoebe.”
 She turned to head back to her room, her small hand reaching for the doorframe.
 But in her sleepy haze, she misjudged the distance.
 Her little finger got caught between the doorframe and the rapidly closing door.

 “Ow!” she yelped, a sharp, surprised cry.
 She pulled her hand back, her face crumpling as tears welled in her eyes.
 “My finger!”

 I rushed to her side, scooping her up.
 “Oh, sweetie, let Mommy see!”
 I examined her finger, already red and starting to swell slightly.
 It wasn’t broken, thankfully, but it was clearly painful.
 I kissed it gently.
 “Let’s get some ice on that.
-No playing with Pheobe just yet, okay?”
+No playing with Phoebe just yet, okay?”

 She nodded miserably, still sniffling, allowing me to carry her back towards her room, where I knew there was a small first-aid kit.